|

 energy efficient pool, such as:

-- running pumps and filters in
+pool coversrunning pumps and filters in

-systems to automatic salt-water chlorinators
+systems to automatic salt-water chlorinatorsinstalling proper sized

 plumbing lines and filters to reduce hydraulic head

-- reducing water turnover
+pressuresreducing water turnover

-- changing & resetting the
+rateschanging & resetting the

 pool clock to run for a much shorter time in the winter

-- switching to two-speed or
+monthsswitching to two-speed or

-* California’s Pacific Gas &
+variable-speed electric pumps* * California’s Pacific Gas &

 Electric Company devotes six power plants for the power needs